 Apprenticeships are separated in to a total of 6 levels.
-Those levels then fall under four separate headings from Intermediate to Degree Apprenticeships.
+Those levels then fall under four separate categories from Intermediate to Degree Apprenticeships.

 Each apprenticeship level has it's own qualifying criteria, this is to ensure that the training provided is consistent with the apprentices studying.
 If you do not have the relevant qualifications then you would be unable to start an apprenticeship at that level, to save time and disappointment we recommend not to apply for an apprenticeship unless you have the qualifying criteria.

 Why are there 6 Levels and 4 categories?

 The four separate categories for the apprenticeship levels are Intermediate, Advanced, Higher and Degree.
 Understanding which level you should be applying for is very important.
 The separate levels start at Level 2 which is the Intermediate Level apprenticeship programme and then 3, 4, 5, 6 and finally 7.

 You may have noticed there are four categories and six levels?
 This is not your eyes playing tricks with you.
 Two of the categories have two levels in each as there are two separate level qualifications available within that category.
 An example of this is Degree Apprenticeships covers levels 6 & 7 which represents Bachelors or Masters degrees.